Christopher Sequeira

 Christopher Sequeira (also published as Chris G.C.
 Sequeira, Christopher G.C.
 Sequeira, C.G.C.
-Sequeira) is a Sydney-based Australian editor, writer and artist who works predominantly in the speculative fiction (horror, fantasy, science fiction, super-hero) and mystery realms.
+Sequeira) is a Sydney-based Australian editor, writer and artist who works predominantly in the speculative fiction (horror, fantasy, science fiction, super-hero) and mystery realms (especially Sherlock Holmes material.
+His work has been published in Australia, the UK, the USA and Canada.
+He has also been a radio host and film-maker.
+In the early 2000s, Sequeira became the Chief Editor of IPI Comics, a line of comics and graphic novels associated with Australia's IFWG Publishing.

+Writing Career

 His published work includes poetry, prose (especially short fiction), and comic-book scripts.
-Sequeira's creator-owned work includes "Sherlock Holmes: Dark Detective" (with co-creators Dave Elsey and Philip Cornell), Pulse of Darkness, Rattlebone: The Pulp-Faced Detective and The Borderlander and SuperAustralians.
+Sequeira's creator-owned work includes the Sherlock Holmes: Dark Detective series (with co-creators Dave Elsey and Philip Cornell), Pulse of Darkness, Rattlebone: The Pulp-Faced Detective and The Borderlander and SuperAustralians.
+He has self-published and published the works of others under the imprints of Opal Press Australia and Sequence Productions Pty Ltd.

-He has also written for American publishers, notably contributing a Dazzler story, "I'm Gonna Stake You, Sucka" in X-Men: Curse of the Mutants – X-Men vs. Vampires No. 1.
+He has written scripts for flagship superhero comic-book brands such as Justice League Adventures for DC Entertainment, and Iron Man and X-Men stories for Marvel Entertainment, notably contributing a Dazzler story, "I'm Gonna Stake You, Sucka" in X-Men: Curse of the Mutants – X-Men vs. Vampires No. 1.
 This story also features a character, Sheba Sugarfangs, invented by Sequeira for Marvel Comics.
-1n 2023 he wrote "Star Trek Holoween" for IDW.
+1n 2023 he wrote "Star Trek Holoween" for IDW Publishing.

-In 2010 Sequeira released Pulse of Darkness: The Vampire Syndrome graphic novel, a 140-page graphic novel illustrated by Kurt Stone, and also featuring inkers and pin-up artists representing some of Australia's best, including Mark Morte, Bryce J. Stevens, David 'Hyperdave' Richardson, Ashley Riddell, Gary Chaloner, W. Chew 'Chewie' Chan, Paul Abstruse, and Jan Scherpenhuizen.
+In 2010, Sequeira released Pulse of Darkness: The Vampire Syndrome graphic novel, a 140-page graphic novel illustrated by Kurt Stone, and based on the earlier Pulse of Darkness series published in Australia.
+The graphic novel features inkers and pin-up artists representing some of Australia's best, including Mark Morte, Bryce J. Stevens, David 'Hyperdave' Richardson, Ashley Riddell, Gary Chaloner, W. Chew 'Chewie' Chan, Paul Abstruse, and Jan Scherpenhuizen.

-He has self-published and published the works of others under the imprints of Opal Press Australia and Sequence Productions Pty Ltd. Sequeira has been a regular guest at comics and pop culture expos in Australia including Supanova Pop Culture Expo and Armageddon.
+Sequeira has been a regular guest at comics and pop culture expos in Australia including Supanova Pop Culture Expo and Armageddon.

+Personal life

 Sequeira's wedding ceremony in 1999 was covered on Australian national TV due to the celebrant and bridal party being dressed in costume, including Dracula, and Batman villains Penguin, Two-Face and Riddler.
 Sequeira lives with his wife and two children in Sydney.